John Morley: Lord President of the Council

-In the lead-up to Great Britain's entry into World War I, on 2 August 1914 the Liberal cabinet declared its intention to defend the French coast against the German Navy.
+In the lead-up to Great Britain's entry into World War I, on 2 August 1914 the Liberal cabinet declared its intention to defend the French coast against the German Imperial Navy.
 In opposition to this commitment, Morley resigned along with John Burns.
 Unlike other Liberals, he was not alarmed by Germany's invasion of Belgium.
 However, he was especially hostile to Russia and felt he could not be a part of a war alongside Russia against Germany.